-Summer on the Cuyahoga strives to meet the needs of local employers by offering access to a prized talent pool.
-The process of posting a job description and reviewing applications is designed to be simple, time-saving and user-friendly for the employer.
+Summer on the Cuyahoga strives to meet the needs of local employers by offering access to a prized talent pool and augmenting their interns’ experience with networking and community events in the evening and weekends.
+The process of posting an internships and reviewing applications is designed to be simple, time-saving and user-friendly for the employer.

 Who are the sponsors of the Summer on the Cuyahoga (SOTC) program?

-The Summer on the Cuyahoga program is a collaborative effort among local alumni of seven schools, which for 2013 are Case Western Reserve, Colgate, Cornell, Ohio Wesleyan, Smith, University of Chicago and Yale.
-Summer on the Cuyahoga is a 501(c)3 nonprofit entity.
-The programs are supported primarily by volunteer time and monetary contributions from alumni of the respective schools.
+Summer on the Cuyahoga is a collaborative effort among local alumni of eight partner schools: Case Western Reserve, Colgate, Cornell, Denison, Ohio Wesleyan, Smith, University of Chicago and Yale.
+SOTC is a 501(c)3 nonprofit entity and is supported primarily by volunteer time and financial support from our alumni of our partner schools.
 Additional support comes from family, community and corporate foundations as well as participating schools and employers.

 Who is eligible to participate in the SOTC program?